norjala/Recomp-100-fitness-app/replit.md

 - Changed project name from "FitChallenge Pro" to "FitnessForge"

 **Date: 2025-08-07**
-- Changed application name from "FitnessForge" to "💯 Day Recomp"
+- Changed application name from "FitnessForge" to "💯 Day Recomp" and finally to "Recomp 💯"
 - Replaced Replit Auth with simple email/password authentication system
 - Added email confirmation and password reset functionality using SendGrid
 - Updated database schema to support traditional user authentication